Altered state of consciousness: Classification

-Vaitl further suggests four basic aspects of experiences: (1) activation (2) awareness span (3) self-awareness (4) sensory dynamics.
-Alternatively Roland Fischer suggests a classification along ergotropic (i.e., ecstasy) or trophotropic (i.e., meditation) properties.
+Vaitl further suggests four basic aspects of experiences: (1) activation, (2) awareness span, (3) self-awareness, and (4) sensory dynamics.
+Alternatively, Roland Fischer suggests a classification along ergotropic (i.e., ecstasy) or trophotropic (i.e., meditation) properties.
 The work of Adolph Dittrich aimed to empirically determine common underlying dimensions of consciousness alterations induced by different methods, such as drugs or non-pharmacological methods.
-He suggested three basic dimensions, which were termed: (1) oceanic boundlessness (2) dread of ego dissolution (3) visionary restructuralization.
+He suggested three basic dimensions, which were termed (1) oceanic boundlessness, (2) dread of ego dissolution, and (3) visionary restructuralization.
 Further, Ken Wilber proposes a multidimensional system and adds that the individual experience of an ASC is shaped by a person's unique psychological development.

-Michael Winkelman argues that there are four different "modes of consciousness": (1) the waking mode (2) the deep sleep mode (3) the REM sleep / dreaming mode (4) the integrative mode.
+Michael Winkelman argues that there are four different "modes of consciousness": (1) the waking mode, (2) the deep sleep mode, (3) the REM sleep / dreaming mode, and (4) the integrative mode.
 Within this framework, many ASCs (psychedelics, hypnosis, meditation, etc.) are defined as belonging to the integrative mode.

 Induction methods

 Pharmacological

 An altered state of consciousness may be defined as a short-term change in the general configuration of one's individual experience, such that the rational functioning is clearly altered from one's usual state of consciousness.
-There are many ways that one's consciousness can be altered, such as by using psychoactive drugs, which are defined as chemical substances that pass through the blood-brain barrier and disturb brain function, causing changes in awareness, attitude, consciousness, and behavior.
+There are many ways that one's consciousness can be altered, such as by using psychoactive drugs, which are defined as chemical substances that pass through the blood–brain barrier and disturb brain function, causing changes in awareness, attitude, consciousness, and behavior.

 Cannabis is a psychoactive drug that is known to alter the state of consciousness.
 Cannabis alters mental activity, memory, and pain perception.
 One who is under the influence of cannabis may experience degrees of paranoia, increased sensitivity, and delayed reactions not normal for their usual conscious state.
 A 2009 review of anxiety and cannabis studies concluded that "frequent cannabis users appear to have higher levels of anxiety than non-users," and that "a considerable number of subjects developed anxiety disorders before the first symptoms of cannabis dependence."
 That led researchers to believe that anxiety-prone people tend to use cannabis as a self-prescribed anxiety medicine, opposing the idea that cannabis is what causes the anxiety.

 MDMA (ecstasy) is a drug that also alters one's state of consciousness.
 The state of consciousness brought about by MDMA ingestion includes a rise in positive feelings and a reduction in negative feelings (Aldridge, D., & Fachner, J. ö.
 2005).
 Users' emotions are increased and inhibitions lowered, often accompanied by a sensation of intimacy or connection with other people.

 Opioids are a class of drugs that alter consciousness.
 Examples of opioids include heroin, morphine, hydrocodone, and oxycodone.
 Opioids produce analgesia and often feelings of euphoria in users.
 Opioid abuse may result in decreased production of endorphins in the brain, natural pain relievers whose effects may be heightened by drugs.